Tuesday, June 09, 2009

 Major Crush

 I have this huge fascination for Japanese urban landscape.
 The way the cables hung unruly from pole to pole against the blue sky and meshed perfectly with those smaller buildings, that certain orderliness in the midst of all the juxtaposition somehow relates to my own personality.
 I enjoy having a lot of little things around me, yet I cannot tolerate mess.
 So I spend a lot of time tidying and organising, but always making sure I do not lose my personal style.
-It's comforting that the things I bring together seem to get on pretty well with one another.
-Like long-lost friends.

 Japanese Urban Landscape